FredericFouche/JavaTHoldem/README.md

 - [x] Implement the game methods
 - [x] Implement the Cactus Kev algorithm
+- [x] Implement Class for : Card, Deck, Hand, Player
+- [x] Write tests for the classes
 - [ ] Clean up codebas
 - [ ] Refactor the code
 - [ ] Comment code with Javadoc